Choosing the right Medicare plan for you

-If you are already a Medicare Advantage plan member, you may disenroll from your current plan and switch to a different Medicare Advantage plan one time only during this period.
+If you are already a Medicare Advantage plan member, you may disenroll from your current plan and switch to a different Medicare Advantage plan one time only, during this period.
 You may also drop a Medicare Advantage plan to return to Original Medicare and add an optional Medigap Policy.
-If dropping a Medicare Advantage Plan, it is critical to replace it with a Stand-alone Prescription Drug Plan (PDP -- Part D) in order to avoid future late enrollment penalties if you lack of creditable drug coverage.
+If dropping a Medicare Advantage Plan, it is critical to replace it with a Stand-alone Prescription Drug Plan (PDP -- Part D) in order to avoid future late enrollment penalties if you lack creditable drug coverage.
 Creditable drug coverage may include, but is not limited to coverage from the VA, TriCare for Life, or certain Group Employer Health Insurance (while employed) through you or your spouse's current employer.

 Special Enrollment Periods (SEP)

 Depending on certain circumstances, you may be able to enroll in a Medicare plan outside of the initial enrollment or annual enrollment time frames.
 Some ways you may qualify for a Special Enrollment Period are if you:

 - Retire and lose you or your spouse's employer coverage.
 You may apply for Part B, while still employed and are anticipating a retirement date.
 Once you or your spouse lose employer coverage (COBRA does not count), you will have up to eight months to add Medicare Part B. Waiting too long has two problems.
 1st you may have to wait until the following GEP, which could subject you to life long Penalties.
 Secondly, even if you have an extended period to add Part B, after 63 days of losing your Employer Group Health Insurance you may be subjected to a late enrollment period for Medicare Part D. Having COBRA insurance does not help avoid such penalties, so we advise our clients to avoid any delays for adding additional coverage.